Why study Japanese? Looking for some compelling reasons? Here are ten career opportunities after learning the Japanese language in India.

 Is Japanese a difficult language to learn?

-In one word “Yes”.
-Learning Japanese takes your effort and money, but more importantly, it takes time.
+Learning Japanese takes effort and money, but more importantly, it takes time.

 How Long Does It Take To Learn Japanese?

-Few years back when i was studying Japanese at Mosai, my native Japanese teacher told me if i study 15 hours every week with right method and proper guidance, i can clear JLPT N1 in 4 years!
-Well, i believe it!
+A few years back, I was studying Japanese at Mosai.
+My native Japanese teacher told me if I devout 15 hours every week with the correct method and proper guidance, I can clear JLPT N1 in 4 years!